tyumen-777/tyumen-777/README.md

 ### Hi there 👋 My name is Artemii.
-Begin career as frontend developer since 2020 :)
+### Begin career as Front-end developer since 2020 :)

+* 😊 I'm responsible, motivated, easy-to-learn React Frontend Developer open to work now.
+* 😍 I like programming because it's interesting for me to create something, to make user interface live and friendly.
+* 🐞 I have over 1 years of experience in Front-end developer.
+* 🌱 I am currently looking for a job as a Front-end developer.
+* 👯 I will be glad to share my experience and learn from other developers.

 ## MY TECHNOLOGY STACK AND TOOLS
 ![HTML](/svg/html-5.svg)